 As an alternative to CPAP, many of our patients in patients in Bryn Mawr, PA find relief using one of our oral appliances.
 This small device is quiet, comfortable, and easy to use.

 Additional treatments for sleep apnea include lifestyle changes such as losing weight, quitting smoking, or reducing alcohol consumption.
 In some cases, surgery is required to remove excess tissue that’s causing an obstruction.
-But Dr. Gershberg will only recommend surgery after considering all your other options.
+But we’ll only recommend surgery after considering all your other options.

 Your Sleep Specialist in Bryn Mawr, PA.

 You deserve a restful night’s sleep and all its benefits: plentiful energy, feeling refreshed, uplifted mood, and most importantly, long term physical health.
-Dr. Gershberg is a member of the American Academy of Dental Sleep Medicine and has been serving Bryn Mawr as a Top Dentist for over 13 years.
-He’ll make sure you get the help you need to enjoy restful sleep every night.
+We are qualified members of the American Academy of Dental Sleep Medicine and have been serving Bryn Mawr for over 15 years.
+We’ll make sure you get the help you need to enjoy restful sleep every night.